ishancoderr/STACHAT-BE/README.md

 bash
 Copy
 pip install -r requirements.txt
+Create a .env file:

-Create a .env file in the root directory and add the following environment variables:
+In the root directory, create a .env file and add the following environment variables:

 env
 Copy